lear piggy bank full of coins in front of yellow background.

 Prices at the grocery store are high right now, but there are still a few ways you can save some money without skimping on quality food.
 The best way to avoid buying unnecessary or extra food is to come up with a meal plan each week.
 You are more likely to overspend when you don’t have a list.
 When you are coming up with a list, don’t forget to shop around for sales and coupons.
 When you have a well thought out list, shopping is a breeze because you already know exactly what you need to get.

 Don’t sleep on store brands either.
-Most stores have their own version of popular products at a much lower price.
+Most stores have their own versions of popular products at much lower prices.
 These store brands are a great way to get high quality food at a price that’s easier on your wallet.

 Buying in bulk is a strong way to save money on non-perishable items.
 You’ll buy more than you need up-front, but at a lower price per item.
 Things like toothpaste, toilet paper, and canned food are good things to buy this way.